cloud-bulldozer/benchmark-operator/docs/fio_distributed.md

         effect: "NoSchedule"
 ```

-> Note: Usage of `nodeselector` is not compatible with usage of `pin_server`.
-You must only use one.
+> Note: The implementation of `nodeselector` has led to the deprecation of `pin_server`.
+You must only use `nodeslector`.
 You can get the same behavior of pin_server with a node selector by doing this:

 ```yaml
 nodeselector: